jazkarta/collective.timelines/README.rst

 metadata for specific content types by registering adapters to the ``ITimelineContent`` and/or ``ITimelineSupplement`` interfaces.

+Note: Grok is no longer supported with Python 3.
+The examples below need to be adapted to use `zcml` files.

 For example if I wanted to change the asset url for my IFoo content type I would simply add the following to a grokked package::